corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-running.md

 {{< note >}}

-You can find this information in the output of the `corda-cli network status -n missionmars-network` command.
+If the default port numbers do not work, confirm if they are correct with what's in the output of the `corda-cli network status -n missionmars-network` command.

 {{< /note >}}